Seattle-area home price growth was second to only one other U.S. city early in pandemic

 The new numbers show the housing market was stable and growing in the last weeks before the pandemic morphed into a national emergency.

-Prices rose in all of the 19 large cities the index tracks, and growth accelerated in 17 of them.
+Prices rose in all of the 19 large cities reported for the index, and growth accelerated in 17 of them.
 (Typically, the Case Shiller index tracks 20 cities, but data for the Detroit metro area was unavailable this month.)

 “On the surface, the solid and steadily accelerating growth in home prices in March paints the picture of a housing market and an economy that was on stable footing,” said Zillow economist Matthew Speakman, in a statement.
 “Of course, in reality, the world was anything but steady in March, as the coronavirus was first starting to inflict health concerns and cause economic carnage on U.S. residents, businesses and industries.”